Droughts are among the most complex and severe climate-related hazards experienced.

 Determining the number of people affected and killed by drought is challenging.
 The onset of drought is usually slow, making measurement difficult until a threshold has been reached.
 Drought events are often associated with complex humanitarian emergencies involving multiple hazards.
 However, droughts have profound and widespread impacts, affecting millions of people worldwide.

-In 2021, the African and Asian continents were the most heavily impacted based on the number of people affected.
+In 2022, 88.9 million people in six African countries (the Democratic Republic of Congo, Ethiopia, Nigeria, Sudan, Niger and Burkina Faso) were affected by drought.
 However, drought is not confined to these parts of the world.
 Research within the last decade has revealed areas that are particularly often or severely affected by drought: the Mediterranean region, southern Australia, Sub-Saharan Africa, Southern South America, some parts of China, southwestern U.S. and northeastern Brazil.

 A study published in 2022 found that the drought that has affected southwestern North America for the past 22 years is the region’s driest “megadrought”, defined as a drought lasting two decades or longer, since at least the year 800.
 The study also revealed that climate change was responsible for about 40% of the intensity of the megadrought.
 Climate change is expected to increase the risk of droughts in many world regions, particularly those with rapid population growth, at-risk populations and food security challenges.

 - Drought is costly and increasing in duration.
 According to UNCCD’s “Drought in Numbers” report, from 1998 to 2017, droughts triggered global economic losses of approximately $124 billion.
 Since 2000, the number and duration of droughts have risen by 29%.
 Also, nearly 30 million acres (12 million hectares) of land were lost each year in the past 40 years to drought and desertification.
+According to CRED, global economic losses due to drought totaled $34.2 billion in 2022, a significant increase from the 2002-2021 average of $8.5 billion.
 In the U.S. alone, the cost of drought is in the billions.

 - Drought may have acute and chronic health effects.
 According to the World Health Organization, there can be many health impacts on drought-affected populations, including malnutrition due to the decreased availability of food, increased risk of infectious diseases, psycho-social stress, mental health disorders and disruption of local health services.

 - The drought events of the 1930s are considered to be the “drought of record” for the U.S. Commonly known as the Dust Bowl, the drought of this time was actually “several distinct events occurring in such rapid succession that affected regions were not able to recover adequately before another drought began.”
 However, drought continues to be a present-day reality and challenge.
-The NIDIS regularly monitors and updates current drought conditions in the U.S. As of May 17, 2022, nearly 44% of the country was in drought.
+The NIDIS regularly monitors and updates current drought conditions in the U.S. As of June 20, 2023, 22.67% of the U.S. and Puerto Rico and 27.11% of the lower 48 states were in drought.
+In the week of June 14 to June 20, 2023, 88.1 million people in the U.S. were affected by drought.

 How to Help